-A forceful expresion of our writing program is Field Notes, the annual publication from UVM's Field Naturalist and Ecological Planning programs.
+A forceful expresion of our writing program is Field Notes, the annual publication from UVM's Field Naturalist Program.
 Conceived, written, edited and produced by students during the second section of Professional Writing, Field Notes offers perspectives on nature and human nature.

 Students choose a theme for the issue, write most of the articles, solicit others from faculty, design the magazine, budget for its printing and mailing, and oversee prodution and distribution to completion.
 Field Notes is distributed to alumni of our two programs, to faculty, to UVM leaders and to members of the general public.
 Archived editions are also available here online.

 Professional Writing (PBIO/NR 333) is a four-semester journey through the essentials of descriptive, intelligent and persuasive non-fiction writing.
 These include: exuberance for the subject, strategy and organization, effective language, proper grammar and the courage to break rules now and then.
 In brief assignments, students read, write and edit great and lousy prose.
 Designed to bring ideas from the field to the page, this course is by no means writing for writing's sake; it is writing with purpose — practical writing for the natural resources professional.

 Field Naturalist students enroll in PBIO/NR 333, one credit per semester, for all four semesters of their graduate tenure: